Poojarkarthik/terraform-docker/README.md

-# Task 3 - DevOps Internship: Docker Provisioning with Terraform
+#DevOps Internship: Docker Provisioning with Terraform

 ## 🚀 Objective
 Provision a local Docker container using **Terraform** to demonstrate Infrastructure as Code (IaC).